nlfiedler/zorigami/NOTES.md

 1. Generate a random 16 byte initialization vector (IV), to be saved in PouchDB.
 1. Generate 2 random 32-byte "master keys".
 1. Derive encryption key from user provided password and the salt.
-    - see https://github.com/riverrun/pbkdf2_elixir for an example
-    - use no less than 100,000 rounds
 1. Encrypt the master keys with AES/CBC using the the derived key and the IV.
 1. Calculate the HMAC-SHA256 of (IV + encrypted master keys) using the derived key.
 1. Store everything in the PouchDB encryption record.